varnerlab/CHEME-1800-Computing-Book/unit-1-basics/functions.md

 #### While-loops
-A [while-loop](https://en.wikipedia.org/wiki/While_loop) is another control flow statement that allows a block of code in the loop’s body to be executed repeatedly based on the evaluation of a Boolean control expression in the header of the `while-loop`.
+A [while-loop](https://en.wikipedia.org/wiki/While_loop) is a control structure that allows a program to repeat a block of code in the loop’s body as long as a particular condition, which is encoded in the loop's header, is true.

 The header of a `while-loop` evaluates a Boolean control expression which determines if the body is executed or the loop terminates; if the control expression evaluates to `true`, the code in the body is executed; otherwise, the loop terminates.
 Thus, unlike a `for-loop` that iterates over a fixed (specfied) range of values, a `while-loop` can repeat both for a set number of iterations or indefinitely, depending upon the result of the evaluation of the control condition in the header of the loop.